pratikrk/Future-Ready-Talent-Project/readme.md

 ![Thumbnail](/blog/header.jpg)

 ## Creator
 Hello!
-My name is Pratik, a sophomore studying Computer Science at the University of Southern California.
+My name is Pratik, a sophomore studying Computer Science.
 I have many interests but currently, I want to explore more in the field of robotics, artificial intelligence, and front-end development.
 Outside of coding, I love to do digital design, gaming, hanging out with friends, and streaming on [twitch](#)!
 I also have a personal website [here](https://pratikrk.github.io/portfolio/) if you would like to know more about me.

 ### Why I Created this Project
 I created this project because I wanted to address the problem with people not following the guidelines for wearing face-masks during a global pandemic.
 It saddens me to see those not putting on masks when needed in public because it causes a higher risk of spreading the virus even more.
 Thus, I created this project to encourage and enforce people to wear one.